toelt-llc/TOELT-tfrabbit/code/tflite/README_tflite.md

 `tflite_converter` is the main notebook, creates a TF model (saves it and reloads it) to then convert it to TFLite The TFLite invoker is then used with some mnist_data.
 So far the notebook succesfully translates and uses a TFLite interpreter.

+`train_model_CNN.py`: trains a convolutional NN, measures its inference time, then convert and run it as TFLite.
+Does flaot32, float16 and int8 quant.
+Saves TF model under './saved_model/my_model_CNN'.
+Saves TFLite models under './tflite_models'
+`train_model_FFNN.py` : similar, but with a different model.
+Both these models use the mnist dataset.

+`read_model.py`: To run after a train_model script.
+Imports a saved .tflite model, and runs it on the given data, requires to load a dataset due to how TFLite works.
+Requires to be trained on the same data used in train_model.